simple-icons/simple-icons/CONTRIBUTING.md

 ## Requesting An Icon

-We welcome icon requests, before you submit a new issue please make sure the icon:
+We welcome icon requests.
+Before you submit a new issue please make sure the icon:

 * Is of a _popular_ brand.
 * Has not already been requested.